psmak3/psmak3.github.io/_posts/personal/2017-02-13-personal-ilovelove.md

 Remember the Love Boat?
 My favorite show.
 The best episode is the one with Vic Tayback.....oh yeah that's about 5 of them.
 Anyway, Vic Tayback's grumpy yet affable way is the perfect personification of love.

 And oh yeah....is there a finer show that Love, American Style?
 Truer than the red, white, and blue.
-Although dissolving into obsurity due to its unbridled tributes to love on a weekly basis (and the fact no one watched it), it will always be remembered as a pioneer in the genre of love.
+Although dissolving into obscurity due to its unbridled tributes to love on a weekly basis (and the fact no one watched it), it will always be remembered as a pioneer in the genre of love.

+Currently, my favorite player is....guess who?
+Kevin Love!
+Favorite city?
+Hartford!
+Favorite Big 10 football coach?
+Lovie Smith!
+Favorite ex-Pittsburgh Pirates pitcher?
+Bob Friend!
+Favorite Nirvana song?
+Heart-Shaped Box!

 Anyway, I cannot wait for tomorrow.
 This is my day to shine; a day made for me.